kissmetrics/km-support/_posts/2012-10-19-revenue-report.md

 * **Paying Customers Gained**: - the number of people whose first recorded Revenue happened in the time frame you're looking at.
 * **Paying Customers Lost**: - the number of people who have churned, which is explained in the next section.

-## Churn - What about customers who stop paying?

-In addition to revenue, we can show you the number of customers gained and lost over the date range you're reporting on. **Churn** describes customers who are no longer active and are no longer contributing revenue. *Each business type tends to calculate churn differently.
-By default, KISSmetrics uses a SaaS 30-day subscription model to determine churn.*

-* If you are not sending in an event for Cancelations (`Canceled`), then we use our calculation to determine Churn.
-If a customer has not paid you in *30 days*, we consider them `churned` on the last day that they paid.
-* If you do send us a `Canceled` event, we consider a customer `churned` on the day of their cancelation.
-(Like Revenue, if Cancelations look strange, [please check your site's event mappings][mapping] to ensure that the `Canceled` event is using the event that corresponds with cancelations.)

-We realize that these two options may not sufficiently define churn for every business.
-For example, you may be an e-commerce business that doesn't track explicit cancelations, but gives customers longer than 30 days until you consider them churned.
-If so, we're interested in hearing how *you* define churn, and how you would use a Revenue Report most effectively.
-Please send in your feedback using the feedback box at the bottom of the Revenue Report!

 ## Lifetime Value

 **Lifetime Value** (LTV) is a *prediction* of how much a single customer will provide you in their time as a paying customer.
 There are many mathematical models for calculating LTV.
 Our report uses this one: